Illustration by Bettina Reinemann

 Information architecture (IA) is an integral part of the website and digital product development process.
 It’s close cousins with user experience design (UX) as both fields work tightly together to create the blueprints for digital (and physical) experiences.

-In the analogy of constructing a building, the early phases of a development involve understanding the needs of the building, it’s potential tenants, and local building codes.
+In the analogy of constructing a building, the early phases of development involve understanding the needs of the building, its potential tenants, and local building codes.
 Information architects and user experience designers work closely together to determine those needs and requirements.
-Information architecture is the process of identifying and defining those particular needs, and creating a structure and nomenclature for them.
+Information architecture is the process of identifying and defining those particular needs and creating a structure and nomenclature for them.

 From this documentation, IA informs interface designs by defining the structure and nomenclature the site is to follow.
 Where IA and UX differ in the early stages is in deliverables.
 Where UX may provide wireframes, and layouts, IA results in spreadsheets of documented content, and the two come together creating flow diagrams to map out content, and the surrounding experience.